Ria is an avid writer who is currently teaching English in southwest Japan. She loves helping new teachers and expats get settled in.

 If you're visiting Japan from overseas, a ride on the shinkansen might seem mandatory.
 In many cases, visitors who land in Tokyo and wish to go to another city might find the bullet train to be the best option.
 It's also a relatively economical option if you plan on getting the JR Pass, which includes free transit on all JR trains.
 However, if you're going to Hokkaido, Shikoku or Kyushu, flying may be the better option.
 There's a lot to consider, so weigh your options carefully to avoid wasting time and money.

 The single most important factor for car-less tourists is usually convenience.
 If you're traveling from city center to city center, the shinkansen is almost always going to beat flying.
 Shinkansen stations are usually centrally located, often at the major hub for all other local train lines.
-Tokyo's Shinagawa Station is a short ride from Shinjuku and other major destinations, and the Tokyo Station terminus can be accessed via 8 different local train lines.
+Tokyo's Shinagawa Station is a short ride from Shinjuku and other major destinations, and the Tokyo Station terminus can be accessed via eight different local train lines.

-On the other hand, Tokyo's Narita Airport is a 50-minute express train ride outside of the city center, and Haneda Airport requires at least one train transfer for many passengers to get to.
+Furthermore, Tokyo's Narita Airport is a 50-minute express train ride outside of the city center, and Haneda Airport requires at least one train transfer for many passengers to get to.
 There's also the hassle of dealing with security and checking baggage at the airport.
 Unless you're heading to another city directly after landing in Tokyo, the shinkansen will usually be more convenient than flying.

 Believe it or not, flying can often be cheaper than the shinkansen!
 If you're heading to a far-off city like Sapporo or Fukuoka, you may be able to snag cheap tickets from one of the Tokyo airports.
 Even Nagoya and Osaka airports sometimes offer discount tickets to various regional airports.
 These are worth looking into, especially if your hotel is close to the airport in one or more of your destinations.

-However, individuals entering the country on a tourist visa are eligible for the Japan Rail Pass - which includes the shinkansen!
+However, individuals entering the country on a tourist visa are eligible for the Japan Rail Pass—which includes the shinkansen!
 Though the pass is expensive, it will probably pay for itself if you use the shinkansen to change cities at least once a week during your trip.
 Do some comparison pricing to see if you can save some money this way.
 (If you're entering Japan on a work or student visa, you're unfortunately not eligible to buy the JR Pass.)

 Comfort and Ease of Use